-- the corporation's certificate of corporate status; - a record that has to be filed annually under provincial securities legislation; - any other record that confirms the corporation's existence.
+- the corporation's certificate of corporate status; - a record that has to be filed annually under provincial securities legislation; or - any other record that confirms the corporation's existence.
 Examples of these include such other records as the corporation's published annual report signed by an independent audit firm, or a letter or a notice of assessment for the corporation from a municipal, provincial, territorial or federal government.

 You also have to confirm the names of the corporation's directors.
-To do this, you may need to see the list of the corporation's directors submitted with the application for incorporation.
-If the client is a corporation that is a securities dealer, you do not need to ascertain the name of the corporation's directors.
+This does not include ascertaining their identity.
+To confirm the names of the corporation's directors, you may need to see the list of the corporation's directors submitted with the application for incorporation.
+For real estate brokers or sales representatives, if the client is a corporation that is a securities dealer, you do not need to ascertain the name of the corporation's directors.
+In this context, a securities dealer means an individual or entity authorized under provincial legislation to engage in the business of dealing in securities or any other financial instruments or to provide portfolio management or investment advising services.